 The SIS instrument is mounted on the top (sunward-facing) deck of ACE with its boresight tilted 25 degrees from the normal to the deck.
-The spacecraft rotates with a ~12 s period about this normal, and SIS has a 95° full-angle field of view, so during each rotation SIS views particles within a 145°-wide cone centered on the spin axis.
-During ACE's orbit about the L1 Lagrange point, the spin axis is pointed to within 5° to 15° of the Sun.
-Thus, for example, when the interplanetary magnetic field direction is at its nominal 45° angle from the spacecraft-Sun line, the field direction is anywhere from 12.5° to 52.5° inside the edge of the spin-averaged field of view of SIS.
+The spacecraft rotates with a \sim 12 s period about this normal, and SIS has a 95° full-angle field of view, so during each rotation SIS views particles within a 145°-wide cone centered on the spin axis.
+During ACE's orbit about the L1 Lagrange point, the spin axis is pointed to within \sim 5° to 15° of the Sun.
+Thus, for example, when the interplanetary magnetic field direction is at its nominal \sim 45° angle from the spacecraft-Sun line, the field direction is at least 17.5° (and often as much as 37.5°) inside the edge of the spin-averaged field of view of SIS.

-SIS uses a priority system to select events to be preferentially telemetered during large SEP events, when the analyzed event rate often exceeds the telemetry capacity of ~10 events per second, with heavy (Z>3) nuclei given higher priority than He.
-Furthermore, to minimize the instrument dead-time that the large flux of H and He would cause during large SEP events if all these particles were analyzed, a timer is started after the analysis of a He ion to prevent the analysis of another such particle for an adjustable period of time (typically ~10 seconds).
-This design deliberately throttles the throughput of He particles to a few percent of the analyzed events under high-rate conditions.
+SIS uses a priority system to select events to be preferentially telemetered during large SEP events, when the analyzed event rate often exceeds the telemetry capacity of ~10 events per second, and heavy (Z>3) nuclei are given higher priority than He.
+Furthermore, to minimize the instrument dead-time that the large flux of H and He would cause during large SEP events if all these particles were analyzed, a timer is started after the analysis of a He event to prevent the analysis of another such event for an adjustable period of time (typically ~10 seconds).
+This design deliberately throttles the throughput of He particles to a few percent of analyzed events under high-rate conditions.
 As a result, the livetime correction factors to obtain the He intensity can become quite large.
 The SIS and GOES-11 energy ranges for He overlap.
 During four of the events under study there was excellent agreement between SIS and GOES-11 He intensities, but during Event 2 (by far the largest during this period; see Figure 1) the He intensities measured by SIS were lower than those from GOES-11 by a factor of ~2.4.
 We have assumed that this discrepancy is due to an uncertainty in the He live-time in SIS, and corrected the SIS He fluences in Figure 4 to agree with those reported by GOES-11.

 The Electron, Proton, and Alpha Monitor (EPAM) on ACE (Gold et al. 1998) is designed to measure ions (E > 40 keV) and electrons (E > 30 keV) from five separate solid-state detector (SSD) telescopes oriented to give nearly 4π pitch-angle coverage.
-Ion elemental abundances are determined by a ΔE vs. E telescope using a thin (4.8 μ m) front detector in a three-component telescope.
-Two Low Energy Foil Spectrometers, LEFS60 pointing at 60° to the ACE spin axis and LEFS150 pointing at 150° to the spin axis, utilize a thin foil to prevent incident ions (E <

-350 keV) from reaching the SSD while electrons can penetrate the foil with little energy loss.
+Ion elemental abundances are determined by a ΔE vs. E telescope using a thin (4.8 μm) front detector in a three-component telescope.
+Two Low Energy Foil Spectrometers, LEFS60 pointing at 60° to the ACE spin axis and LEFS150 pointing at 150° to the spin axis, utilize a thin foil to prevent incident ions (E < 350 keV) from reaching the SSD while electrons can penetrate the foil with little energy loss.
 In the two Low Energy Magnetic Spectrometers, LEMS30 and LEMS120 pointing at 30° and 120° respectively, electrons below ~315 keV are swept away from the solid-state detectors by a rare-earth magnet.
 In the LEMS30 telescope these magnetically deflected electrons are counted by an additional SSD.
-Due to elevated backgrounds in the LEMS30 ion observations (Haggerty et al. 2005), this study uses ion measurements from the LEMS120 telescope and electron measurements from the LEMS30 telescope.
+This study uses ion measurements from the LEMS 120 telescope and electron measurements from the LEMS 30 telescope.